 When I was a child growing up, my parents purchased a map of the world and hung it on the wall of my room.
 It was nothing fancy, just one of those rolled-up paper maps that would come in a tube and show all of the different countries with their national borders in various different colors.
 My brother and I spent many hours looking at that map, thinking about all of the far-off places it detailed and wondering what it would be like to travel to them.
 My parents loved to travel themselves, and as I grew into adulthood, I was fortunate enough to have many opportunities to visit different parts of North America, and eventually, the rest of the world.
 This website is dedicated to showcasing some of the fruits of those travels, the pictures and places and people that I've met over the course of my wanderings.

-At the moment, this website is a work in progress.
+This website is always a work in progress.
 I have thousands and thousands of picture stretching back many years, and it will some time to write about all of those trips.
 The site design is strictly functional, without much in the way of bells and whistles.
-My girlfriend teases my that the design looks like something out of 1998, and there's some truth to that.
+My wife Liz teases my that the design looks like something out of 1998, and there's some truth to that.
 Nevertheless, I figure that anyone coming here is interested in the content and not whatever doodads might be the trend of the moment in web design.
 Individual trips are listed below by date, with the video travel blogs that I recorded in the past at the bottom.
+As the Travel section has gotten larger, I've added an alphabetical listing of all travel pages at the bottom for quick searching.
+These pages are image-heavy and display better on computers or tablets than on mobile devices but don't let me stop you from using whatever might be handy.
 Thanks for stopping by, and best wishes on your own travels on the road ahead.